Should you cut out bread to stop bloating?

 What to do if wheat triggers digestive symptoms

 If you have bloating or other minor symptoms after eating bread, Dr Skypala recommends trying an elimination diet.
-This is where you completely cut out wheat from your diet for 4 weeks, then gradually bring it back in to see if symptoms reappear.
+This is where you completely cut out wheat from your diet for 2 to 6 weeks, then gradually bring it back in to see if symptoms reappear.

 "When you bring wheat-based foods back in, I recommend trying Weetabix or pasta first for a few days before starting on bread.
 It's better to start with wheat in a more pure form, as bread has so many other ingredients," Dr Skypala says.